 - Preheat oven to 350°F.

 - Liberally grease a glass loaf pan with virgin unrefined coconut oil.

 - Mix dry ingredients together.

-- Combine wet and dry ingredients together.
-Quickly stir in the cranberries, walnuts (optional), and orange zest.
+- In a large mixing bowl, combine wet and dry ingredients together.
+Briefly stir in the cranberries.

 - Pour into greased, glass loaf pan and bake for about 60-65 minutes or until an inserted knife comes out clean.